Gender, Diversity and Social Transformation

 Course fee and registration

 The course fee for non-resident participants from India is Rs.5,000/- (Rupees five thousand only) and for resident participants Rs.
 14,000/-(rupees fourteen thousand only).
 The fee for international participants is $600 (USD six hundred only).
 The fee covers board and lodging, course material and local travel related to the course.
-Last date to apply- 10th March 2017
+Apply before 30th March 2017